-Capacity usage is calculated based on the size of archive jobs for OnePass and classic archiver features, legal hold jobs, and Object Link jobs performed in the CommCell.
-Each archive job is included in the capacity consumption, though it does not include the number of copies.
+Capacity usage is calculated based on the size of archive jobs for OnePass and classic archiver features, legal hold jobs, and Object Link jobs performed in the CommCell environment.
+Archive jobs are included in the calculation of capacity consumption, but archive copy jobs are not included.

 To view capacity calculations for the CommCell environment, see Capacity Types in the License Summary Report.

-- The last backup cycle of each OnePass subclient: The last backup cycle includes the latest full or synthetic full backup job, and all incremental jobs that run since the last full or synthetic full job.
+- The last backup cycle of each OnePass subclient: The last backup cycle includes the most recent full or synthetic full backup job, and all incremental jobs that ran after the last full or synthetic full job.

 - Any subclient that is configured with OnePass counts towards the capacity calculation (even if archiving rules are not enabled for stub files).

 - All archive jobs for OnePass for Exchange Mailbox.

 - All Object Link jobs.